-All parents or students seeking a place must submit a Minster School Sixth Form Application Form.
-Provisional places will be allocated to those who have applied by the closing date, Friday 25th November 2023, and will be confirmed after the publication of results to those meeting the academic entry requirements.
+All parents or students seeking a place must submit a Minster School Sixth Form Application Form via the school's online portal The Minster School (applicaa.com).
+Provisional places will be allocated to those who have applied by the closing date, Friday 22nd November 2024, and will be confirmed after the publication of results to those meeting the academic entry requirements.

-Applications are welcomed from outside of Year 11.
+Applications are welcomed from outside of the Minster School.
 The Published Admission Number (PAN) for external entry into Y12 will be 40.
 Further places will be awarded if there are places available, for any applications received after the closing date.